Chart Color Schemes

 Balcatta - Hamersley was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Balcatta-Hamersley has a high level of cultural diversity, with 29.0% of its population speaking a language other than English at home and 36.1% born overseas.
-Christianity is the predominant religion in Balcatta-Hamersley, comprising 54.3% of the population.
-However, Judaism is overrepresented compared to Greater Perth, making up 0.2% versus 1.4%.
+Balcatta - Hamersley scores highly on cultural diversity, with 29.0% of its population speaking a language other than English at home and 36.1% born overseas.
+The main religion in Balcatta - Hamersley is Christianity, which makes up 54.3% of the population.
+However, the most apparent overrepresentation was in Judaism, which comprises 0.2% of the population, compared to 0.3% across Greater Perth.

 Frequently Asked Questions - Diversity